Vigilant Blog

 Employers aren’t required to cash out any paid sick leave and are allowed to cash it out only under two circumstances:

 Paid sick leave is mandatory for all Washington-based employees who are non-exempt (i.e. covered by minimum wage and overtime laws).
 The WPSL also requires each employer to have a written sick leave policy, which must include specified details about the employer’s plan and procedures, and provide various written notifications to employees.
-To be in compliance, use our model policy, “Washington Paid Sick Leave Model Policy” as a starting point or as your own.
+To be in compliance, ask us for a copy of our model policy, “Washington Paid Sick Leave Model Policy” as a starting point or as your own.
 See additional resources below.

 Tips and Resources for Employers